hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/README.md

 ## LiveSQL Syntax

-Each sections of a `SELECT` statement has variations, and they are discussed below:
+Each section of a `SELECT` statement has variations, and they are discussed below:

 - [The SELECT Statement](./syntax/select.md).
     - [The FROM and JOIN Clauses](./syntax/from-and-joins.md).